 III.
-Work stream on data disaggregation
+Work Stream on Data Disaggregation

-16. The Statistical Commission, in its decision 49/101 (e), requested the Inter-Agency and Expert Group to clearly determine the dimensions and categories of data disaggregation required for the indicators in the framework, keeping in mind the resources needed and the key principle of the 2030 Agenda for Sustainable Development of no one left behind.
-Throughout 2018, the Expert Group continued its work on identifying the dimensions and categories of data disaggregation for the global Sustainable Development Goal indicators on the basis of the minimum disaggregation requirements in the 2030 Agenda and taking into consideration the available data.
-The Expert Group has also worked on the compilation of existing standards and tools for data disaggregation that can be used as a reference for future work.

-17. On 9 November 2018, a one-day working meeting with members of the Expert Group, custodian agencies and other stakeholders was held to discuss issues related to data disaggregation and the preparation of a background document to be submitted to the fiftieth session of the Statistical Commission.
-At the meeting, it was agreed that the Group would consult with specialized groups on policy priorities concerning their respective populations (including, for instance, people with disability, migrants, refugees and older people) and reach out to custodian agencies on the disaggregation dimensions and categories for Sustainable Development Goal global indicators where relevant.
-It was further agreed that an initial proposal would be developed by the Group and then be put forward in an open consultation before the document is submitted to the Commission as a background document in February 2019.
+- 16. The Statistical Commission, at its decision 49/101 (e) "requested the Inter-Agency and Expert Group to clearly determine the dimensions and categories of data disaggregation required for the indicators in the framework, keeping in mind the resources needed and the key principle of the 2030 Agenda for Sustainable Development of no one left behind."
+Throughout 2018, the Expert Group continued its work on identifying the dimensions and categories of data disaggregation for the global SDG indicators based on the minimum disaggregation requirements in the 2030 Agenda and considering available data.
+The Expert Group has also worked on the compilation of existing standards and tools for data disaggregation that can be used as a reference for future work. - 17.
+On 9 November 2018, a one-day working meeting with members of the Expert Group, custodian agencies, and other stakeholders was held to discuss issues related to data disaggregation and the preparation of a background document to be submitted to the 50th session of the Statistical Commission.
+At the meeting, it was agreed that the Expert Group would consult with specialized groups on policy priorities concerning their respective populations (including for instance people with disability, migrants, refugees, older people, among others) and reach out to custodian agencies on the disaggregation dimensions and categories for SDG global indicators where relevant.
+It was further agreed that an initial proposal would be developed by the Expert Group and then be put forward in an open consultation before the document is submitted to the Commission as a background document in February 2019.